yijia1112/Git_Class_Test/Git15.md

-All things are difficult before they are easy.
+All things are difficult before they are easy..